cssmodels/llm/README.md

 - data/expert/experts.csv contain the expert coding of the US senator tweets.
 - data/mturk/MTURK.csv contain the MTURK coding of the US senator tweets.

 - data/regular/RegularPeopleExpert[1-2].csv contain the expert coding of regular people's tweets.
-Relating to Appendix 1.
+(Relating to Appendix 1.)

 - data/country/[COUNTRY]_sample_tweets.csv contains the random sample of tweets for a given country.
 - data/country/tweet_process_[COUNTRY].pkl contains the sample of tweets for a given country, classified by the LLM.

-(Note that as CSV files with dataframes do not support arrays in columns, the code uses pickles.)